mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Vehicles and Drones
 A spacecraft can carry a number of smaller ships, vehicles and drones.
-The tonnage and cost covers minimal hangar space, indicating the vehicle is either carried on the outer hull or in a form- fitting compartment on board.
+The tonnage and cost covers minimal hangar space, indicating the vehicle is either carried on the outer hull or in a form-fitting compartment on board.
 For ease of access and for storage of spare parts and equipment, many ships will allocate more space to some vehicles.